Stamp Fairtex

-Nadthawan Panthong (ณัฐวรรณ พานทอง, born November 16, 1997), known professionally as Stamp Fairtex (แสตมป์ แฟร์เท็กซ์), is a Thai Muay Thai kickboxer and mixed martial artist.
-She is currently signed to ONE Championship, where she is ranked #1 in the ONE Championship Women's Atomweight rankings.
-She is the organization's first two-sport world champion, having held the ONE Atomweight Muay Thai World Championship and ONE Atomweight Kickboxing World Championship.
+Nadthawan Panthong (ณัฐวรรณ พานทอง, born November 16, 1997), known professionally as Stamp Fairtex (แสตมป์ แฟร์เท็กซ์), is a Muay Thai kickboxer and mixed martial artist from Thailand.
+She is currently signed to ONE Championship, where she is the former ONE Women's Atomweight MMA World Champion.
+She is the organization's first three-sport world champion, having also held the ONE Atomweight Muay Thai World Championship and ONE Atomweight Kickboxing World Championship.

-Initially competing in the all-striking ONE Super Series, Stamp made her mixed martial arts debut on October 11, 2018.
-She won the 2021 ONE Women's Atomweight World Grand Prix.
+Initially competing in the all-striking ONE Super Series, Stamp made her mixed martial arts (MMA) debut on October 11, 2018.
+She won the 2021 ONE Women's MMA Atomweight World Grand Prix.

-Her stage name is inspired by the Fairtex Gym in Pattaya where she trained from age 18.
+Her ring name is inspired by the Fairtex Gym in Pattaya where she trained from age 18.

 Background

 Stamp's father is a former Muay Thai fighter who competed under the name Wisanlek Lukbangplasoy.
 Stamp started practicing Muay Thai at the age of 5 in order to avoid bullying in school, with her father training her.
 A year later, she would win her first fight by KO via knees.
 She became a Muay Thai champion of a local stadium and a two-division Eastern Thailand champion.
+These early years of Stamp's career were featured in the 2012 documentary, Buffalo Girls.
 Going into her teenage years, Stamp took eight years off of Muay Thai due to being unable to find suitable opponents in her hometown region, in addition to there being a lack of women's Muay Thai fights being held at the time.

 At 18, she moved to the Fairtex Gym in Pattaya, where she would also begin training in Brazilian jiu-jitsu.
-Stamp has won a gold medal at the 2019 Siam Cup BJJ tournament in the women's gi 58.5kg class.
+Stamp has won a gold medal at the 2019 Siam Cup BJJ tournament in the women's gi 58.5 kg class.